Dungan alphabets: Chinese characters

 Chinese characters on the flags of a Dungan warlord.

-In China, to write texts in their native Chinese language, the Hui people, whom the Dungan people directly descend from and who are occasionally also referred to as Dungans, used either Chinese characters or a modified Arabic script called Xiao'erjing (literally, "children's script").
+In China, to write texts in their native Chinese language, the Hui people, whom the Dungan people directly descend from and who are occasionally also referred to as Dungans, used either Chinese characters or a modified Arabic script called Xiao'erjing.
 In China, the Hui people continue to use Chinese characters to write and speak their dialect of Chinese.

+In 2002, Huizu yuyan bao Хуэйзў йүян бо 回族语言报 was published in Bishkek, written in Dungan Cyrillic with parallel Chinese character transcription and pinyin annotation.

+Chinese researchers have published anthologies of Dungan works transcribed into Chinese characters for the interest of non-Dungan society.

+In both cases, writers have struggled with transcribing vocabulary unique to Dungan.

 Arabic script

 At the turn of the 19th and 20th centuries, the first Cyrillic records of Dungan dialects in the Russian Empire were made by V. I. Tsibuzgin, a teacher at the Russian-Dungan school in the village of Karakunuz, and his assistant, Zhebur Matsivang.

-During the Soviet era (1928), an alphabet clearly based on the Xiao'erjing system was proposed in Tashkent by Dungan students Ya.
+In 1928, during the Soviet era, a formalized alphabet based on the Xiao'erjing system was proposed in Tashkent by Dungan students Ya.
 Shivaza, Yu.
 Yanshansin, and H. Makeev.

 This alphabet included the following letters: